Posted on

 For a workout routine that possibly includes deadstop dumbbell rows, as well as other exercises geared specifically to your goals, training experience, injury history, and available equipment, then find out more HERE

-Glossary: arms, bench, chest, dumbbell, exercise, goal, lats, muscle, routine
+Glossary: arms, bench, chest, dumbbell, exercise, exercise equipment, goal, lats, muscle, routine

 SUBSCRIBE